Three Kingdoms: Wei

-In 226, Cao Pi died (aged 40) and was succeeded by his eldest son Cao Rui (aged 22).
-Minister Chen Qun, General Cao Zhen, General Cao Xiu, and General Sima Yi were appointed as regents, even though Cao Rui was able to manage the government in practice.
+In 226, Cao Pi died at the age of 40, and was succeeded by his eldest son Cao Rui (aged 22) Minister Chen Qun, General Cao Zhen, General Cao Xiu, and General Sima Yi were appointed as regents, even though Cao Rui was able to manage the government in practice.
 Eventually the former three died, leaving only Sima Yi as the senior minister and military commander.
 In 226, Sima Yi successfully defended Xiangyang against an offensive from Wu; this battle was the first time he had command in the field.
 In 227, Sima Yi was appointed to a post at Chang'an where he managed the military affairs along the Han River.

+On the northern frontiers, the remnants of the Southern Xiongnu had been reorganized into the Five Divisions in modern-day Shanxi by Cao Cao in 216 and continued to serve as auxiliaries for the Wei.
+The Xianbei of the steppe were also migrating in large groups into the Chinese interior.
+Particularly in the northeast, where the Wuhuan was defeated by Cao Cao, the Xianbei tribes offered their submissions and became vassals to the Chinese court.
+The power vacuum left behind by the Wuhuan was filled by the Xianbei, and the Wuhuan gradually assimilated with the Xianbei and Han Chinese.
+One Xianbei chieftain, Kebineng, was among the earliest to submit, but by 224, his forces had grown considerably and began to harass Wei's borders before he was assassinated in 235.

-In 238, Sima Yi was dispatched to command a military campaign against Gongsun Yuan of the self-proclaimed Yan Kingdom in Liaodong, resulting in Sima Yi's capture of his capital Xiangping and massacre of his government.
+In 238, Sima Yi was dispatched to command a military campaign against Gongsun Yuan of the self-proclaimed the Yan Kingdom in Liaodong, resulting in Sima Yi's capture of his capital Xiangping and massacre of his government.
 Between 244 and 245, General Guanqiu Jian was dispatched to invade Goguryeo and severely devastated that state.
 The northeastern frontier of Wei was now secured from any possible threats.
 The invasions, a retaliation against a Goguryeo raid in 242, destroyed the Goguryeo capital of Hwando, sent its king fleeing, and broke the tributary relationships between Goguryeo and the other tribes of Korea that formed much of Goguryeo's economy.
 Although the king evaded capture and eventually settled in a new capital, Goguryeo was reduced to such insignificance that for half a century there was no mention of the state in Chinese historical texts.

 In 238, Cao Rui perished at age 35.
 He was succeeded by his adopted son Cao Fang (aged 7), who was a close member of the imperial family.
 Cao Rui had appointed Cao Shuang and Sima Yi to be Cao Fang's regents, even though he had contemplated to establish a regency council dominated by imperial family members.
 Cao Shuang held the principal control over the court.
 Meanwhile, Sima Yi was received the honorific title of Grand Tutor, but had virtually no influence at the court.